Dhiraj317/Thesis-Project/README.md

 This project studies time-resolved fluctuations in speckle patterns using X-ray Photon Correlation Spectroscopy (XPCS), a scattering technique to study the dynamics of disordered condensed matter systems.
 The aim of this project is to study the behavior of complex fluid flows with nanoparticle spheres in particular, flow velocity profiles from the X-ray data.

 The important files in this project are:
-* **XPCS_Setup.py** establishes the regions of interest from the meta data of scattering experiments
-* **XPCS_flow_analysis.py** contains code for model functions and fitting algorithms towards assessment of flow parameters
+* **XPCS_flow_analysis.py** establishes the regions of interest from the meta data of scattering experiments.
+It contains code for model functions and fitting algorithms towards assessment of flow parameters
 * **Fourier_Modes.py** contains functions for generating flow profiles based on obtaining best parameters at each generation
+* **Plug_profiles.py** studies flow profiles of pseudo-plastic flows

 # Step-1 - Data aquisition from images taken at different time intervals
 XPCS experiments were performed in a small angle X-ray scattering